-Downtown is home to Jacksonville’s tallest buildings, three Fortune 500 Companies, nearly eight million square feet of commercial office space, more than two million square feet of government buildings, and a robust collection of historic and mid-century architecture.
-This year, FIS (fintech) and JEA (electric authority) are topping off their new headquarters in Downtown.
+Downtown is home to Jacksonville’s tallest buildings, three Fortune 500 Companies, nearly 8 million square feet of commercial office space, more than 2 million square feet of government buildings and a robust collection of historic and mid-century architecture.
+In the past year, FIS (fintech) and JEA (electric authority) both opened new headquarters in Downtown.

-Commercial lease rates are holding steady while vacancy rates are driven by larger than normal swings in occupancy as many firms opt for increased flexibility and a couple large Downtown tenants put space on the market in the past year.
-To incentivize use of Downtown’s commercial building stock, the DIA offers a Commercial Revitalization Program to provide funds to tenants for new leases involving existing office space as a way to offset parking costs, while the City provides Business Infrastructure Grant/Loan to attract economic development by providing access to capital for infrastructure improvements to commercial businesses that increase the tax base.
+Commercial lease rates are holding steady while vacancy rates are driven by larger-than-normal swings in occupancy as many firms opted for increased flexibility and a couple of large Downtown tenants put space on the market in the past year.
+To incentivize use of Downtown’s commercial building stock, the DIA offers a Commercial Revitalization Program to provide funds to tenants for new leases involving existing office space as a way to offset parking costs, while the City provides Business Infrastructure Grants/Loans to attract economic development by providing access to capital for infrastructure improvements to commercial businesses that increase the tax base.

 Source: CBRE Group Inc., ESRI

 & Duval County Property Appraiser